-ChatGPT’s “message limit” isn’t one unified quota — it’s split across three dimensions: per model, per time window, per plan tier.
-Once you internalize that: GPT-5 may be capped while GPT-5.5 is still wide open; image generation has its own budget; Plus has several times Free’s allowance.
+ChatGPT’s “message limit” isn’t one unified quota.
+It’s split across three dimensions: per model, per rolling time window, per plan tier.
+Once you internalize that, the behavior stops looking random: GPT-5.5 Thinking can be capped while Instant is still wide open, image generation has its own separate budget, and Plus has several times Free’s allowance.

 Common causes